The missing platform

 for Embedded Linux

-OrbitOS transforms embedded Linux devices into a programmable ecosystem.
-Access hardware, networking, and system services locally or remotely, with built-in security and real-time control.
+Orbit OS turns embedded Linux devices into a programmable ecosystem.
+Expose hardware, networking, and system services as secure, unified APIs — locally and remotely — with built-in security, real-time control, and full application lifecycle management.

-OTA Apps SDK Edge
+OTA Apps SDK AI

 Every embedded project